atmire/REF-Compliance/Manual.md

 ### Top Section <a name="ComplianceStep-Top"></a> ###

 The color of the bar at the top of the page content will immediately make it clear if the item is compliant.
-The bar will have a green background if the submission is compliant, or a red background when a rule has been violated.
+The bar will have a green background if the submission is compliant, or an orange background when a rule has been violated.

-If there is a violation then another red bar is shown under the top bar with a summary of the actions the submitter should perform to make the submission compliant.
+If there is a violation then another orange bar is shown under the top bar with a summary of the actions the submitter should perform to make the submission compliant.

 ![Compliance Step top](images/hefce-compliancestep-1.png?raw=true "Compliance Step top")